MyCryptoCoins/Helium/doc/build-unix.md

 ## Security

-To help make your SatoriCoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, you can take the following measures:
+To help make your HeliumCoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, you can take the following measures:

 * Position Independent Executable